rahuldave/stories/content/makingthecovidviz.md

-11. I'll tackle more visualization stuff in future tweet threads, including the principles of good visualizations and how to achieve them with @matplotlib .
+11. I'll tackle more visualization stuff in future tweet threads, including the principles of good visualization and how to achieve them with @matplotlib .
 Follow me on twitter at @rahuldave and keep an eye on <https://stories.univ.ai> for more!